transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 # Beyond *Laws of Form*: Can Form Awaken?
-A Non-Dual Calculus of Experience
+A Non-Dual Calculus of Representation, Limits, and Experience

 **Abstract**